Action of 22 August 1917

 The attack on 22 August was much bigger effort, which advanced the British front line up to 600 yd in places, on a 2 mi front but failed to reach the more distant objectives.
 On 24 August, a German Gegenangriff (methodical counter-attack) recaptured Inverness Copse on the Gheluvelt Plateau and the more ambitious British attack due on 25 August was cancelled.
-It began to rain again on 23 August and torrential rain fell on 26 August, flooding the battlefield again.
+It began to rain again on 23 August and torrential rain fell on 26 August, flooding the battlefield.
 Haig transferred responsibility for the offensive to General Herbert Plumer and the Second Army, to include the southern edge of the Gheluvelt Plateau in the offensive.
 As reinforcements were transferred from the armies further south, the Fifth Army continued with minor operations.
 On 27 August, the Springfield and Vancouver blockhouses were captured by tanks supported by infantry from the 48th (South Midland) Division but most attacks were costly failures.
 The quantity of casualties and the cold, wet and muddy conditions lowered morale among the infantry on both sides.